 - Serious and/or persistent breaches of the Foster Care Agreement;

 - Concerns as a result of information from updated Disclosure and Barring Service checks or a request/recommendation for a change of approval;

-Where an allegation or concern is raised in relation to a foster carer, see Allegations Against Foster Carers Procedure.
+Where an allegation or concern is raised in relation to a foster carer, see Allegations Against Foster Carers Procedure - under review.

 As well as formal reviews, there will be regular supervision, dialogue and feedback between the Supervising Social Worker and the Foster Carer – see Supervision and Support of Foster Carers Procedure.

 2. Consultation and Action Before the Review

 Prior to the formal review, the Supervising Social Worker will collate all information relevant to the Foster Carers' suitability to foster, including: the number and type of placements in the last year; information from the Child Looked After Reviews of children placed; any variations or exemptions that have been agreed in the previous year; supervision records; post placement reports and records of any complaints; or allegations made against the foster carers or members of their household, and will write a review report.

 The fostering social worker will also, as part of the formal review, seek the views of all members of the foster carer's household as well as the written comments and opinions as to the foster carer from all social workers who have used the foster carer for a placement since the last formal review as recorded on the social worker's end of placement report.
 This will include contacting a social worker from outside the authority where appropriate.

 The fostering social worker will also seek and take into account the views of any child placed with the foster carer since the last review via the child's social worker.

 The fostering social worker will send to the foster carer a copy of the review report to enable them to prepare for the review in advance.
 The foster carer will have the opportunity to communicate his or her views verbally or in writing to the fostering worker.